 INTERVIEWEE: So I just know it was some chemical.
-And I know we negotiated very, very your office?
+And I know we negotiated very, very well-known attorney on the other side and they were running scared.

-INTERVIEWER: Yeah, okay.
-And did you directly interact with any political appointees in that I don't think I ever even had a conversation with a political appointee during the entire Carter administration.
+- INTERVIEWER: Yeah, okay.
+And did you directly interact with any political appointees in your office? - INTERVIEWEE: I think in the Carter administration I was so low down on the totem pole that I don't think I ever even had a conversation with a political appointee during the entire Carter administration. - INTERVIEWER: Okay.

-INTERVIEWEE: I think in the Carter administration I was so low down on the totem pole of the office of enforcement office?

-INTERVIEWER: Okay.
 All right.
-And at the time, how would you describe the atmosphere program was filled with very highly motivated people, very highly motivated, very creative people.
+And at the time, how would you describe the atmosphere of the office of enforcement office? - INTERVIEWEE: Very positive.
+Always, the entire time I was there, in the enforcement program was filled with very highly motivated people, very highly motivated, very creative people.
 And that continued all through my career there.